-- (5) matters related to the administration of pay and benefits which are not directly related to monetary compensation or benefits; - (6) matters affecting the City's right to hire, promote, transfer, assign, retain, classify, and schedule employees; - (7) matters affecting the City's right to take disciplinary actions up to and including termination, including but not limited to the procedures the City takes prior to administering discipline; - (8) matters governed by the City's uniformly applicable grievance procedures and any personnel rules related thereto; - (9) matters affecting the City's right to establish policies or practices to respond to emergency situations; and - (10) provisions, prohibited by state law, that restrict the City Council's authority to establish the budget or appropriate funds in its discretion.
+- (5) matters related to the administration of pay and benefits which are not directly related to monetary compensation or benefits; - (6) matters affecting the City's right to hire, promote, transfer, assign, retain, classify, and schedule employees take disciplinary actions up to and including termination for probationary employees, as that term is used in the City's personnel regulations; - (7) matters affecting the City's right to take disciplinary actions up to and including termination, including but not limited to the procedures the City takes prior to administering discipline; - (8) matters governed by the City's uniformly applicable grievance procedures and any personnel rules related thereto; - (9)(7) matters affecting the City's right to establish policies or practices to respond to emergency situations; and - (10)(8) provisions, prohibited by state law, that restrict the City Council's authority to establish the budget or appropriate funds in its discretion. - (d) Nothing in this ordinance requires either party to make any concessions or agree to the other party's proposals in collective bargaining.